hashb/chenna.me/_posts/captains-log/2020/01/2020-01-05-captain-s-log-stardate--26-0680-00.md

 **Copy on Write** (CoW): It is when you ask for something to be copied but the program doesn't immediately copy it, instead will copy it when you try to modify or write the object.
 Btrfs or B-Tree file system uses CoW.▣

+Use UTC time everywhere!
+I just found a weird bug on my site.
+Some of the dates on the posts were off by 1.
+This was caused due to the site being build using UTC time but the dates on the posts and last modified at were in Cali time.
+I have switched all my scripts to use UTC time now.
+Time is weird, use UTC.▣

 [^1]: <https://github.com/pellierd/pddl4j/wiki/Automated-planning-in-a-nutshell>